lcoulet/java-redux/Readme.md

 -  A CompositeState is a data structure containing a map of states by key (the key being a label)
 -  A CombinedReducer is
 	-  either a reducers chain
-	-  of a reducer that applies to a member of a composite state
+	-  of a set of reducers that applies to specific members of a composite state